Gr-Jeannerat-unige/Gr-Jeannerat-unige.github.io/page3.md

-### Slowly restoring the website of Damien Jeannerat after departure from the department
+### Slowly restoring the website of Damien Jeannerat after deletion from the unige website

 Many thanks to [Wayback Machine](https://archive.org/web/) https://www.unige.ch/sciences/chiorg/jeannerat/

 ### CV (English)
 Damien Jeannerat was born in Geneva, Switzerland in 1970.
 After graduation from the University of Geneva in chemistry and biochemistry in 1994, he entered a Ph.D. program in Nuclear Magnetic Resonance (NMR) methodology under the supervision of Geoffrey Bodenhausen at the National High Magnetic Field Laboratory at Florida State University in Tallahasse, Florida.
 In 1997 he completed his Ph.D. thesis, entitled "Progress in Cross-Peak Structure Analysis in Two-Dimensional NMR Spectroscopy" at the University of Lausanne.
 Between 1997 and 2019 he works at the Organic Chemistry Department at the University of Geneva, first as a post doctoral student, and then, as an group leader financed by the State and the Swiss National Fund.
 ### CV (french)